 Ancient Egypt was divided into two lands; Upper Egypt and Lower Egypt.

+The Egyptians measured the height of the River Nile’s annual flood with the brilliantly named ‘Nilometer’.
 This handy contraption allowed them to make an accurate guess about how many crops would grow that year.

 The Ancient Egyptians believed that if the Nile did not flood, then they must have displeased their gods who would punish them with crop failure and famine.